 For larger purchases, your bank may notify you of suspicious activity and automatically cancel fraudulent charges.

 ⚠️ Visit the Australian Cyber Security Centre website to report an issue now.

 Lost or stolen card numbers

 Don’t wait for your bank to realise.
 It's your account, so you're in charge of managing it.
 Check it regularly in order to avoid a mishap.

-The first step the bank will take is freezing your account so no-one can access your account.
+The first step the bank will take is freezing your account so no-one can access it.
 If you go to your local bank branch, they will give you a temporary card, otherwise it will be sent to you in the mail.

 Most banks will refund your lost money after you complete a form admitting that you didn't take part in the theft.

 Since banks are constantly under attack, they need to improve every aspect of their security so they have the latest software designed to protect you and your money.
 Every attack doesn’t make the news, but generally the big ones do.
-Banks are constantly improving their systems for detecting and dealing with these problems.
+Rest assured, banks are constantly improving their systems for detecting and dealing with these problems.

 Ensure your account is not vulnerable

 Most banking websites allow you to activate a feature called "remember your password" when you log in via the Internet.
 You can then skip several layers of security the next time you log in since the bank recognises your computer’s IPv4 address - a unique identifier for each Internet connection.